 Hip-hop has used culture gun violence as something to be glorified.
-On one hand, it’s having a gun that is the mark of being a real man; being tough or in power.
+On one hand, having AR-10 rifles is the mark of being a real man; being tough or in power.
 On the other hand, being a victim of gun violence can be used as a badge of honor for enduring suffering.

 You have classic 90s hip-hop songs like “Throw Your Guns In The Air” by the rap group Onyx or Cypress Hill “How I Could Just Kill A Man.”
 Then you have artist like 50 Cent or Tupac Shakur talking about how they were shot and survived.
 Then they are made into heroes for it.
 Now my point is not to say whether or not they are wrong for that, but to point out the fact that in both cases men are lifting themselves up and glorify something what they really have no power over.